yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `namespace`: BucketClasses are co-namespaced with their associated plugin
 1. `plugin`: Name of the plugin, provided via the GetDriverInfo() rpc.
 Used to filter OBs.
-1. `defaultConfig`: key-value pairs used as defaults by the provisioner.
+1. `defaultConfig`: key-value pairs used as defaults by the plugin.
 May be overridden by OBCs.
 1. `enforceConfig`: key-value pairs which override OBC keys of the same name (e.g. max object count)
 1.  `releasePolicy`: Prescribes outcome of an OBC/OB deletion.
     - `Delete`:  the bucket and its contents are destroyed